Monday, December 27, 2010

 Copan - Part 5 - Copan Ruinas

 Copan Ruinas is a very small town.
-It is typical of towns in Central America, with a central square.
+It is typical of towns in Central America to have a central square.
 Copan Ruinas is very hilly, but since the town is so small, the hills do not become onerous.
 The narrow streets are cobblestone but quite dusty.
 There are several hotels in all price ranges and plenty of good places to eat.
 Our hotel was on the inexpensive (cheap) end of the scale, and we will not mention the name nor recommend it.
 The rooms were clean, which was our main selection criterion.
 None of the staff spoke any English, so it was very difficult to communicate.
 Luckily, Terry can speak Spanish very well, so as long as we had Terry around, we could get by.
 We had to change rooms because the hot water in our shower did not work.
 Our biggest complaint was the noise.
 The floors are tile, and very typically, the windows open into the central hallway, so late-night guests returning could be very annoying.

 Scenes from our time in Copan Ruinas